manjinder-bittmax/coinmax-docs/index.rst

 **Subscribe to events**

-   To Subscibe to an event, Send a message to WebSocket with ``action: subscribe`` and the channel and product id you want to subscribe for.
+   To Subscibe to an event, send a message to WebSocket with ``action: subscribe`` and the channel and product id you want to subscribe for.
    A complete list of :ref:`market_channels`, :ref:`authorized_channels` and :ref:`supported_product_ids` is listed below.

 **Unsubscribe from events**